bernhardAxonIvy/doc/source/designer-guide/user-interface/branding/branding-user-interface.rst

 User Interface Branding
 -----------------------

-To make the branding work in your :ref:`html-dialogs`, be sure that they are using the latest :ref:`default templates <html-dialog-layouts>` or your templates are migrated to the :ref:`branding concept
+To make the branding work in your :ref:`html-dialogs`, be sure to use the latest :ref:`default templates <html-dialog-layouts>` or your pre-existing templates have been migrated to the :ref:`branding concept <branding-apply-to-templates>`.
-<branding-apply-to-templates>`.

 .. _branding-apply-to-templates:

-Apply custom styles and branding
+Apply Custom Styles and Branding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In :ref:`html-dialogs` all branding resources are loaded over the
+In :ref:`html-dialogs`, all branding resources are loaded css-variables the
 **ivy-branding** library.
-This is already used by default in all
+This is used by default in all :ref:`default templates
-:ref:`default templates <html-dialog-layouts>`, but if you want to use it to in
+<html-dialog-layouts>`.
+If you want to use it in your dialogs or own
-your dialogs or own templates, you can do so by e.g:
+templates, too, you can do so as follows:

 .. literalinclude:: includes/ivy-branding.xhtml
     :language: html
     :linenos:

-Of course, it's also possible to define your own images or css files which you
+Of course, you can also define your own images or CSS files.
+Subsequently, you
-then can load over the **ivy-branding** resource loader. e.g. if you have a
+can load these using the **ivy-branding** resource loader.
+For example, you can
-custom error dialog whose image you want to brand differently depending on the
+change the image of your custom error dialog depending on the current
-current application.
+application.

 .. _branding-resources: